Fahd-Har/CW2025/README.md

     9. Created a new method called `hardDrop()`, to drop the brick instantly.
     10. Calls method from `GameRenderer` class to generate next brick (the brick after the current falling brick) into the next brick panel.
     11. Added a shadow panel code into the FXML.
+    12. The method `handleMovementKeys()` was renamed to `handleBrickControlKeys()` in both KeyInputHandler.java and GuiController.java for improved clarity regarding its responsibility over all in-game brick actions.

 - **GameController.java**